illyasa369/Learning-Docker/dockerComposeFormat.md

   # Second service definition
   service2:
-    # Use a pre-built image instead of building one
+    # Use a pre-built image instead of building one.
     image: image-name

+    # Expose a port inside the container for internal communication.
+    # Not accessible by the host.
+    expose:
+      - "containerPort"

+    # Overwrites a file in the container with the version from the host machine.
+    volumes:
+      - ./file.txt:/app/file.txt

+    # Creates environment variables usable inside the container.
+    environment:
+      variable-name: value

 # Define named volumes used by services
 volumes:
   # Create a named volume with default settings